 The big problem is that many prefer to have a book at home to read and consult without using the internet.
 I just want to remind you that dícíonarío is a research tool and not a study.
 Using the dictionary too much to try to memorize words is a delay in learning Japanese.
 There are several types of dictionaries, some focused on useful words, vocabularies, topics and without citing query patterns.

 The best physical Japanese dictionaries

-Another well-known, but expensive and rare dictionary is from Noemia Hinata.
-This and Michaelis' are the best known and purchased in Brazil.
-In addition to these we have a visual pocket dictionary that also has the English language, making it a good option.
+The dictionaries of Michaelis are the main options of the few standard Japanese dictionaries available in the Brazilian market.
+Some turn to apps or other phrasebooks, but they are incomplete and don't have all the words, especially the ones we're looking for.
+Another well-known but expensive and rare dictionary is from Noemia Hinata.
+This one and the one from Michaelis are the best known and bought in Brazil.
+In addition to these we have a pocket visual dictionary that also has the English language, making it a good option.

-Another Japanese dictionary is one that has 3 different summers focused on useful words in common use.
-Another recommendation is a built-in English-Japanese Conversation guide with a concise 1500-word dictionary.
-We can also cite another topic-focused vocabulary book.
+Standard Portuguese dictionaries are running out.
+It only remains to talk about the differentiated dictionaries focused on vocabulary.
+We have one by Thomas P. Koziara with 20,000 words.
+Another Japanese dictionary is one that has 3 different versions focused on useful words in everyday use.
+Another recommendation is a built-in Portuguese-Japanese conversation guide with a concise 1500-word dictionary.
+We can also mention another vocabulary book focused on topics.

 Before making any choice, we recommend looking at the book description, reviews and stock to avoid possible problems.
 There are few materials in English, which makes it difficult to create our list of dictionaries.
 Let's also leave the only book in English focused on kanji that I found.

 If you want material focused on kanji, we recommend reading our article about RTK.